Racial Discrimination in Police Practices

 ■ NCPD has a strong commitment to hiring and retaining personnel that reflect the ethnic, racial, and gender composition of the North Charleston community.
 They have an established plan to specifically recruit women and people of color.

-■ NCPD’s officers have not been consistently trained in topics of critical importance for 21st century policing.
+■ NCPD’s officers have not been consistently trained in topics of critical importance for 21st Century policing.

 ■ Community members expressed high confidence in Chief Burgess and his abilities to meaningfully engage with the community.